SumoLogic/sumologic-documentation/docs/integrations/google/cloud-datastream.md

 ### Configure logs collection

-* Collect **Audit Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
-Refer to the [permissions and roles](https://cloud.google.com/datastream/docs/audit-logging#audit_log_permissions) required for accessing audit logs.
-To enable logging for Google Datastream refer to [Google documentation](https://cloud.google.com/datastream/docs/audit-logging#enabling_audit_logging).
-For more detail, on Datastream operations being audited refer to [audited operations](https://cloud.google.com/datastream/docs/audit-logging#audited_operations).
+* Collect **Audit Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+These Audit Logs can be accessed based on the [permissions and roles](https://cloud.google.com/datastream/docs/audit-logging#audit_log_permissions).
+To enable logging for Google Datastream, refer to [Google documentation](https://cloud.google.com/datastream/docs/audit-logging#enabling_audit_logging).
+For more detail on Datastream operations being audited, refer to [audited operations](https://cloud.google.com/datastream/docs/audit-logging#audited_operations).
 While creating the sync in GCP, as part of the **Choose logs to include in sink** section you can use the following query:
    ```sql
    (resource.type=audited_resource or resource.labels.service=datastream.googleapis.com)
    ```
-* Collect **Platform Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
-Datastream platform logs include logs service related logs of stream .
+* Collect **Platform Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+Datastream platform logs include logs service related logs of stream.
 While creating the sync in GCP, as part of the **Choose logs to include in sink** section, you can use the following query:
    ```sql
    (resource.type=datastream.googleapis.com/Stream)
    ```